GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 ## Credentials

-Two parameters that must be set are the source and target project service account credentials that are required in order for the tool to run.
+The tool works with a source project service account and a target project service account.
+It is also possible to set both values to the same service account.
+The paths can be set in the config:
 ```
 --gcp_source_project_service_account_key   The location on disk for service account key json file from the source project
 --gcp_target_project_service_account_key   The location on disk for service account key json file from the target project
 ```
+Alternatively, if one or both of of these values are not set, the tool will attempt to set the missing paths using the GOOGLE_APPLICATION_CREDENTIALS environment variable.

 The source project service account requires permissions to list and delete the source bucket, as well as able to assign IAM permissions to the bucket so the STS job can read and delete objects from